 The Atlanta BeltLine Partnership offers free, official guided bike tours of the Atlanta BeltLine on Saturday mornings at 9:00 a.m. alternating from the Westside to the Eastside every weekend.
 Enjoy the ride while you learn about the Atlanta BeltLine concept, history, and updates on project planning, implementation and development.

 These tours will include rest stops highlighting assets and points of interest along the Atlanta BeltLine.
-Staff will lead the rides, and each group will have a ride sweep to help with any unexpected mechanical difficulties.
+A trained guide will lead the rides, and each group will have a ride sweep to help keep the group together.

 What to Bring